 At times, the Agni gets vitiated, and some of the reasons behind it can be the following:

-Prajnaparadha or any offense against wisdom – one part of your body insists on doing something that is detrimental to the other parts
+- Prajnaparadha or any offence against wisdom – one part of your body insists on doing something that is detrimental to the other parts

 Asatmyendriyarthasamayoga or incorrect coordination of the various sense organs and their objects